edstic-paris-saclay/edstic-paris-saclay.github.io/index.md

-# Doctoral school on Sciences and Technologies of Information and Communication (STIC)

-University Paris Saclay
+# Doctoral school on Sciences and Technologies of Information and Communication (STIC) of the University Paris Saclay

 ## News